Jesuit case underscores secrecy, leniency for abuse of women

 “We want to go beyond the juridical question and accompany the personnel who … are brought to do this type of mistake and accompany also the people who were wounded by this behavior, to heal,” he said.

-The scandal involving Rupnik erupted last week when three Italian blogs - Silere non Possum, Left.it and Messa in Latino - began revealing allegations of spiritual, psychological and sexual abuse against Rupnik by consecrated women who live like nuns at a Jesuit community with which he was affiliated in his native Slovenia in the 1990s.
+The scandal involving Rupnik erupted last week when three Italian websites - Silere non Possum, Messa in Latino and Left magazine - began revealing allegations of spiritual, psychological and sexual abuse against Rupnik by consecrated women who live like nuns at a Jesuit community with which he was affiliated in his native Slovenia in the 1990s.

 Sosa said Wednesday the 2021 complaint dated from that period, and that the Congregation for the Doctrine of the Faith had determined the crimes were too old to prosecute.
 He revealed that Rupnik was forced to leave the community in Slovenia due to an unspecified “conflict” among the women there.
 A group followed the priest to Rome, where he founded the Jesuit Aletti Center, an art studio and study center focused on the impact of culture on the Christian faith.